Mathematical Sciences, M.S.

 The M.S. is offered with or without a thesis.
 In addition to general University requirements, students seeking the Master’s degree are required to maintain at least a 3.0 GPA in all University work undertaken in connection with the degree.

-Each student must complete a minimum of 30 sh of approved course work.
+Each student must complete a minimum of 30 semester hours (sh) of approved coursework.
 For the degree with thesis, 6 sh of 6000-level credit will be awarded for the thesis.
 For the degree without thesis, a one-semester Capstone project (3 sh) or two-semester research courses (6 sh) are required, in which the candidate will investigate topics in mathematics or statistics.

 All candidates will take and pass comprehensive examinations covering the graduate core requirements.